PersiaML/tutorials/src/inference/index.md

 In the following sections, we first introduce how to create a custom handler for TorchServe to query embeddings during inference.
 Next, we introduce how to save models during training and load models during inference.
 Then, we introduce how to deploy various services for inference.
 Finally, we introduce how to query the inference service to get the inference result.

-## 1. Create PersiaML handler for TorchServe
+## 1. Create PERSIA handler for TorchServe

 With TorchService, customized operations (like preprocess or postprocess) can be done with simple Python scripts, called [custom handler].

 There are ways to write custom handler, one of them is [custom-handler-with-class-level-entry-point].

-Here is an example to define a custom handler retrieving PersiaML embeddings:
+Here is an example to define a custom handler retrieving PERSIA embeddings:

 ```python
 from persia.ctx import InferCtx